-Palsy last February.
-The GAB monitors the care-of the Warner Denter Life particle.
-Whom United Cerebral Palsy, a charitable agency inherited from the state-run Staten Island Developmental Center.
+The CAB monitors the care of the Warner Center's 450 patients, whom United Cerebral Palsy, a charitable agency, inherited from the state-run Staten Island Developmental Center.

 "We haven't found there to be any immediate conflict," Mrs. Martin said.
-"The issues we monitor are very clearly spelled out by the court, and it actually doesn't matter who does the monitoring Gorionly concern is to correct those deficiencies."
+"The issues we monitor are very clearly spelled out by the court, and it actually doesn't matter who does the monitoring.
+Our only concern is to correct those deficiencies."

-"I've never in my life" Miss Rafferty, saying she was morked just for a salary," also said she trusted she could perform her job impartially.
+"I've never in my life" Miss Rafferty, saying she was worked just for a salary," also said she trusted she could perform her job impartially.